teamdman-ca/site-content/src/routes/recipes/markdown/quinoa casserole.md

 # Quinoa Casserole

-*This was inspired by [How Sweet It Is](http://www.howsweeteats.com/2011/05/creamy-caprese-pasta/).*
+*This was sourced from a printout inspired by [How Sweet Eats](http://www.howsweeteats.com/2011/05/creamy-caprese-pasta/).*

 Cook Time: 15 minutes
 Total Time: 25 minutes